Undone – The Sweater Song: Cover versions

 The Offspring covered it in 1994 and 1995.
 NewFangled Contraption covered it at every show in 2002 and 2003.
-The Fray, who toured with Weezer in 2005, played a cover version of this song live during 2007 touring.
-Bloodhound Gang covered it with a mix of Wu-Tang Clan's "Ain't Nuttin To F Wit".
+The Fray, who toured with Weezer in 2005, played a cover version of the song live during 2007 touring.
+Bloodhound Gang covered it with a mix of Wu-Tang Clan's "Ain't Nuthing ta F Wit".
 Punk rock band Titus Andronicus have covered the song multiple times on various tours; the band included one of these live covers on their mixtape, Titus Andronicus LLC Mixtape Vol 1.
 Mac DeMarco performed a version of the song in April 2013 for The A.V.
 Clubs A.V.
 Undercover series.
-In May 2013, UK Based Label Tiny Lights Recordings released a cover of the song recorded by a number of its artists to commemorate its second birthday.
-In 2014, Mac DeMarco performed a cover of the song for Onion's A.V.
-Undercover.
+In May 2013, UK-based label Tiny Lights Recordings released a cover of the song recorded by a number of its artists to commemorate its second birthday.
 The song was also covered by dream pop band Beach House live in 2015.